“Not everything that can be counted counts, and not everything that counts can be counted.” William Bruce Cameron

 For starters, the MAVA session participants recommended that the community being supported by volunteers be prioritized more than the organization or its goals (p.
 18).
 In my research study, the volunteer driver said he cared more about creating a courteous space for his riders to feel safe and welcome.
 He appreciated the relationships that bloomed with repeat riders.
 A staff member at that agency talked about the dignity that riders felt from being able to continue living independently.
 Those experiences are hard to count but also are closer to answering the hard question about volunteer impact.

 What if we stopped asking volunteers to report their hours and instead invited them to share about if or how the volunteer experience changed them?
 What changes they observed while serving?
+What they learned about the community?
 Why they came to serve and what they learned in the process?

 If Volunteer Administrators and Corporate Social Responsibility Managers didn’t spend their time hustling to get more volunteer hours, how might that free up time for cultivating relationships that support retention or developing partnerships that last beyond a one-day project?
 What if they treated volunteer hours as a by-product of thoughtful community engagement rather than a goal in and of itself?